TedHusted/awake/awake.md/awake.md

 “Yes, there will be an executive meeting with all six founders next week.
 For now, Emma, Ravi, and Adrian met with a Jill Kreuk from OSSA.
 She’s going to help push through the patent application. ”

 “Kreuk … She might work with Noah.
 Some kind of help desk on steroids.
 He’s mentioned her coming to the rescue.
-She calls herself “The Jill of all Trades.”
+The call her: “The Jill of all Trades.”

 “I thought Noah couldn’t talk about this work.”